The two-dimensional Coulomb gas: fluctuations through a spectral gap: Introduction

 \begin{proof}[Remark on the proof.]
 As far as we are aware, error-function asymptotics of the above type was first noted for the case of the Ginibre ensemble in \cite{FH}.
 Universality of the asymptotic in \eqref{unie} for a large class of potentials was settled in \cite{HW}, which however only discusses asymptotic at an outer boundary $\d U$.
 On the other hand, Proposition \ref{crude} is immediate from \cite[Theorem 1.8]{AKM}, which applies also for other boundary components. \end{proof}

 In what follows, we shall find and exploit a subleading term in \eqref{unie}, which typically turns out to be of order $\sqrt{n}$.
-(A result in this direction appears in \cite{LR}; more on that below.)
+Subleading terms are commonly referred to as finite-size corrections \cite{GFF} in random matrix theory and appeared also for the elliptic Ginibre ensemble in the work \cite{LR}; more on that below.
+(Finite-size corrections find applications in e.g.~\cite{FM1,FM2}.)